badrinadh1104/badrinadh1104/README.md

 ### Hi there 👋
-I am badrinadh,
+- I am badrinadh,

+- 🔭 i'm currently working on Machinelearning Project

-i'm currently learning python course from devlncept
+- 🌱i'm currently learning Python Progarmming from Devlncept

+- 🤔 I’m looking for help with ML project
 <!--
 **badrinadh1104/badrinadh1104** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.